Horror on the Hill: Reception

+In Issue 6 of Fantasy Gamer, Rick Swan thought this adventure was "clearly written and easy to follow".
+However, Swan found most of the module predictable, saying, "much of Horror on the Hill will seem overly familiar to experienced players ... complete with the usual assortment of creatures and a fairly pedestrian three-level dungeon."
+Swan also found the map "a confusing tangle of cliffs and trails and as such is pretty useless."
+Swan concluded, "With no real surprises, Horror on the Hill is best left to the newcomers."

-Chris Hunter reviewed the module for Imagine magazine, giving it a fairly balanced review.
+Chris Hunter gave a balanced reviews for the British games magazine Imagine.
 He criticized the quality of the surface map of the hill and noted several small errors in the text, including discrepancies between the text and the maps.
-On the plus side, according to him, the module contains many helpful hints for the novice gamemaster.
-As for content, Hunter noted that it gives little detail on the Fort itself, so that it can be easily incorporated into an existing campaign.
+However Hunter noted that the module contained many helpful hints for the novice gamemaster.
+Hunter also thought that the module gave little detail on the Fort itself, so that it could be easily incorporated into an existing campaign.
 Overall, Hunter rated the module as "balanced and logical", with the notable exception of one key encounter which he thought "unbelievable".
-In total, Hunter expected the module should yield 3-4 sessions of play, with "the last one producing a few deaths" if all characters are 1st level.
-His conclusion was that: "Apart from the hill map and the awful title, Horror on the Hill is a worthwhile addition to the Basic scenario range."
+In total, Hunter expected the module would yield 3-4 sessions of play, with "the last one producing a few deaths" if all characters were 1st level.
+Hunter concluded, "Apart from the hill map and the awful title, Horror on the Hill is a worthwhile addition to the Basic scenario range."